 The links cover Chinese culture, life as an expat in China and doing business in China, and include resources for expat partners and kids, learning Chinese and area-specific resources.
 At the end of the post, we've also included a small section of resources specifically for Danes working in or with China.

 This blog post is the first in a series of two.
-In part two, we'll provide you with a list of the most useful apps and WeChat resources for working in or with China.
-Sign up for our newsletter here to get the next post sent directly to your inbox!
+If you want more inspiration, make sure to take a look at the second blog post of this series, where you'll find an intro to the most useful apps and WeChat resources for working in or with China.

 The two blog posts were written by Annette Dahl, C3's CEO and chief trainer, who has trained hundreds of executives, employees, and expat families for working with or in China, Maria Pastorelli, a Shanghai-based C3 trainer and China Country Specialist, and Rasmus Sehested Thormann, MA student in China studies.